ScriptSorcerer23/UniWeek/README.md

 ## 📄 License

-This project is created for educational purposes as part of a university course.
+This project is created for educational purposes as part of a university mobile app dev competition.

 ## 👥 Team